svobik7/next-roots/README.md

     { locale: 'cs', path: csPath },
   ]
 }

+// needs to be exported in cjs syntax module.exports.generateRouteNames = generateRouteNames
 ```

 You don't need to specify translations for default locale.
 Routes inherit the path names from origin folders by default.
 If you specify the translation for default locale then it is used instead of origin folder name.